awslabs/cloudformation-accustom/README.md

 - `ruleSet` (accustom.RedactionRuleSet) : The rule set to be added to the RedactionConfig

 ### `StandaloneRedactionConfig`
-The `StandaloneRedactionConfig` object allows you to apply a single `RedactionRuleSet` object as well as define what mode (whitelist/blacklist) to use, and if the presigned URL provided by CloudFormation should be redacted from the logs.
+The `StandaloneRedactionConfig` object allows you to apply a single `RedactionRuleSet` object as well as define what mode (allowlist/blocklist) to use, and if the presigned URL provided by CloudFormation should be redacted from the logs.

-- `redactMode` (accustom.RedactMode) : What redaction mode should be used, if it should be a blacklist or whitelist
+- `redactMode` (accustom.RedactMode) : What redaction mode should be used, if it should be a blocklist or allowlist
 - `redactResponseURL` (Boolean) : If the response URL should be not be logged.
 - `ruleSet` (accustom.RedactionRuleSet) : The rule set to be added to the RedactionConfig